 The primary color of the Kentucky Wildcats is blue.
 He personifies hard work, physical exercise, and enhanced training.
 To achieve results, athletes are ready to train with full dedication.

-The additional color of the logo is white.
-Indicates the youth of the athletes—first steps in the world of big sport.
+The logo’s additional color is white.
+Indicates the athletes’ youth first steps in the world of big sport.